e-mission/em-public-dashboard/replacement_mode_modeling/README.md

 	- Masscec
 	- Ride2own
 	- UPRM NICR

+- Additionally, please also procure the CanBikeCO survey CSV file and place it in the `viz_scripts/` directory.

 - Once these data sources are procured and loaded in your Mongo container, you will need to add the inferred sections to the data.
 To do this, please run the [add_sections_and_summaries_to_trips.py](https://github.com/e-mission/e-mission-server/blob/master/bin/historical/migrations/add_sections_and_summaries_to_trips.py) script. **NOTE**: If you see a lot of errors in the log, try to re-run the script by modifying the following line from:

 ```language=python